PrachiCh2611/FinalProject/README.md

 ## 📬 Contact

 Built with ❤️ by Prachi.
-For suggestions or issues, please raise an [issue](https://github.com/PrachiCh2611/Final_Project.git).
+For suggestions or issues, please raise an [issue](https://github.com/PrachiCh2611/Final_Project.git) or mail me at prachimzn1999@gmail.com .